Trail Center Logo

 The Pacific Crest Trail is a 2,650 mile trail running from Canada to Mexico, and is considered one of the most scenic and important world-class trails on the planet.
 The Pacific Crest Trail Association is a group that coordinates the continuing development, use, maintenance and support for this trail.
 As Californians we should feel privileged to be so close to this trail which is enjoyed each year by many thousands of visitors from around the globe.

 The Trail Center and the PCTA will be sponsoring a project over the weekend of July 31st to August 3rd on the section of the PCT from Blue Lakes Road south to Wet Meadows.
-We will be arriving in camp near Lower Blue Lake on the evening of July 31st, and we'll be working all day Friday August 1st, Saturday August 2nd, and one-half day on Sunday August 3rd.
+We will be arriving in camp near Summit Lake on the evening of July 31st, and we'll be working all day Friday August 1st, Saturday August 2nd, and one-half day on Sunday August 3rd.
 We'll break camp in the early afternoon on Sunday and return home.

 Location: Wet Meadows Reservoir, Toiyabe National Forest, California - Pacific Crest Trail